greenfrylabs/NYCCSC/README.md

 * Make sure node.js is installed on your system
 * Download/Clone the repo
+* Open the terminal and drag the newly downloaded folder on it
-* From the terminal run `npm install` to install all the dependencies
+* From the project folder run `npm install` in the terminal to install all the dependencies
 * After all the dependencies have been installed execute `npm run`
 * To generate the build folder run `npm build`